DEMON-PRINCE/Masterfox/README.md

 yes it will break firefox but it wont break it too much to the point it will break it to be unuseble it will break small things

-> is it a full copy of all firefox user.js
+> is it a full copy of all firefox user.js files

 no it does not have every firefox user.js file beacuse there are so many firefox user.js files and the user.js file is a bit modifed